gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 b.
 When Call by Reference Is Preferred.

-Swapping values between variables
+-Swapping values between variables

-Updating variables inside a function
+-Updating variables inside a function

 Example use case: